vimalphilip/DistributedGroupMembership/README.md

 Notes
 -----
 1. When the membership list gets updated, the timers to keep track of the heartbeat will be reset.
-2. When the introducer is down, new node joining requests cannot be processed until the introducer comes back up
+2. When the introducer is down, new node joining requests cannot be processed until the introducer comes back up.
 3. However, when the introducer is down, other functions like leaving and failure detections will be active
 4. Grep functionality is taken from https://github.com/vimalphilip/DistributedGrep and made available as a an option